ibebbs/Cogenity.Extensions/ReadMe.md

 ﻿# Microsoft.Extensions.Hosting.PlugIns

-Provides the ability to augment hosted services (using Microsoft.Extensions.Hosting) with dynamically loaded plugins
+Provides the ability to augment the generic host (using Microsoft.Extensions.Hosting) with additional services from dynamically loaded plugins

 Similar to [Dapplo.Microsoft.Extensions.Hosting](https://github.com/dapplo/Dapplo.Microsoft.Extensions.Hosting) but with a focus on configuring plugins which provides the following advantages: